ITHACA MURALS

 BJM LEGACY MURAL

-These portraits are the beginning of an ongoing mural of local leaders for educational equity and justice, who have helped to uplift Beverly J. Martin Elementary School, the Ithaca community, and beyond!
+Painted in 2023, these three portraits launched an ongoing mural honoring local leaders whose work for educational equity and justice has uplifted Beverly J. Martin Elementary School, the Ithaca community, and beyond.

 Picture